strvaeq/Robotek-WRO2026/README.md

 ## 1. About the Competition
 ### **<ins>World Robot Olympiad (WRO)</ins>**
+The **World Robot Olympiad (WRO)** is a global robotics competition which brings together students to develop their creativity, engineering, and problem-solving skills.
+The competition offers four categories with different challenges.

 ### **<ins>Future Engineers Category</ins>**
+We participate in the **Future Engineers category**, designed for students aged 14–22.
+In this category, teams design and build an autonomous vehicle using freely chosen hardware and software.
+It focuses on autonomous driving, requiring the vehicle to navigate a track and respond to changing conditions.

 ### **<ins>The Challenges</ins>**

 ## 2. Repository Structure